Danone to cut 900 jobs in ailing Europe

 PARIS Danone (DANO.PA) said it will cut around 900 jobs to cope with the downturn in southern Europe that is hurting its core dairy business and aims to return to more profitable growth next year.

-The world's largest yoghurt maker is more exposed to the euro zone debt crisis than rivals Nestle NESN.VX and Unilever (ULVR.L) and is under pressure from U.S. activist shareholder Nelson Peltz to improve its performance.
+The world's largest yoghurt maker is more exposed to the euro zone debt crisis than rivals Nestle NESN.VX and Unilever (ULVR.L) and is under pressure from a U.S. activist shareholder to improve its performance.

-Chief Executive Franck Riboud asked shareholders to give him more time to revive Danone's dairy division, its slowest-growing business that accounts for nearly half of group profit.

-"We are doing our job.
-We are industrialists and only industrialists," he told a news conference on Tuesday.

-The French company said it would focus on product innovation and renewal to justify the brand premium its dairy products such as Activia and Actimel yoghurt command over private labels.

-"Abandoning our European pillar is out of the question.
-We must fix Europe, and the goal is to boost volumes, and then margins will follow," Riboud said.

-Danone predicted that its group operating profit margin would drop by between 30 and 50 basis points this year, having fallen 50 basis points to 14.18 percent in 2012.
+Danone on Tuesday predicted that its operating profit margin would drop by between 30 and 50 basis points this year, having fallen 50 basis points to 14.18 percent in 2012.
+It did not give a target for 2014.

-"I hope that Danone's margin will resume growth in 2014 and that we will return to the (sales) growth levels we are used to," Riboud said.
+"2013 will be a year of transition, with vigorous development in business in our growth markets and a drive to strengthen operations in Europe," Chairman and CEO Franck Riboud said in a statement.

-The job cuts, around 3.3 percent of the Danone's European workforce, will be made over two years and are part of a wider plan to save 200 million euros.
+The job cuts, around 3.3 percent of the French company's European workforce, will be made over two years and are part of a wider plan to save 200 million euros.

-This entails cutting management and administrative functions and does not involve plant closures.

-Danone shares climbed 5.3 percent, the biggest gainer on the FTSEurofirst 300 index .FTEU3 of European blue-chip stocks, after fourth-quarter sales rose more than forecast.
+Danone shares gained 4.5 percent, the biggest gainer on the FTSEurofirst 300 index .FTEU3 of European blue-chip stocks, after fourth-quarter sales rose more than forecast.

-The maker of Evian water and Bledina baby food said underlying 2012 sales rose 5.4 percent to 20.87 billion euros, above analysts' forecasts of 20.75 billion euros compiled by Thomson Reuters I/B/E/S.
+The maker of Activia and Actimel yoghurt, Evian water and Bledina baby food said underlying 2012 sales rose 5.4 percent to 20.87 billion euros, above analysts' forecasts of 20.75 billion euros compiled by Thomson Reuters I/B/E/S.

-But sales growth, at the low end of Danone's own 5-7 percent forecast range, lagged the 5.9 percent achieved by Swiss rival Nestle and the 6.9 percent by Britain's Unilever.
+But the sales, at the low end of Danone's own 5-7 percent forecast range, lagged the 5.9 percent achieved by Swiss rival Nestle and the 6.9 percent by Britain's Unilever.

 Danone has set a goal of underlying sales growth of at least 5 percent for this year.